BioGRID/BioGRID-Annotation/README.md

 + Run: **python GO_buildSubsetPairings.py** - This will build parent child relationship pairings between GO terms and their parent terms based on GO SLIM subsets.

+#### Process REFSEQ

++ Run: **python REFSEQ_downloadProteins.py** - This will download protein FASTA files for all the protein IDs downloaded into the staging database.
+This will take some time as sequences can only be fetched in batches of 10,000 at a time.

++ Run: **python REFSEQ_parseProteins.py** - This will parse the FASTA files downloaded in the step above and load them into the database.
+If the sequence already exists, its details are updated instead.

 #### Process ENTREZ GENE

 + Run: **python EG_updateGeneHistory.py** - This will use _entrez_gene_history_ in the staging database to swap identifiers if they were replaced with an alternative.
 Also, it will discontinue genes that were merged, so there are no redundancies.